vidishsirdesai/projects/README.md

        [3.29837592e+02, 2.87162408e+02],
        [3.70465886e+02, 3.22534114e+02]]))
 ```
 - Observation: The p-value is less than $\alpha$.
-There is a significant difference in the likelihood of network anomalies among different protocol types.
+There is a significant difference in the likelihood of network anomalies among different services.
 - Conclusion: Alternate hypothesis (H1) is true.

 ### Hypothesis 4: Error flags in the Flag feature are significantly associated with anomalies.